scriptedtea/scriptedtea/_posts/2019-06-02-how-to-deploy-jekyll-to-github.md

 In the project root repo, make sure there is no `gh-pages` branch, and you're all set!

 Make sure that you put an empty file called `.nojekyll` file in the project root folder, so then Jekyll will put that file in `_site` folder, and Github Pages will not try to render what's in `_site` folder as a Jekyll site.
 It will just display a static site instead.

+**Caution: Be careful not to run** bundle exec jekyll clean **as this will remove all the files inside the _site folder, so I recommend performing manual cleaning instead.**

 Now this is the new workflow using the new set up.
 Follow the steps below once you are finished making changes in your source and you want to deploy the new site to Github Pages.